A Network of Young Women in Burma, Colombia, Thailand and New Mexico

 Paula is a Colombian Anthropologist with an M.A. in Conflict Transformation.
 Since 2010 she has been part of the International Steering Group at the United Network of Young Peacebuilders (UNOY).
 She is currently living in Colombia, working on a project with Save the Children in order to train teachers on mindfulness techniques in one of the most affected regions by war and displacement.
 From 2011 to 2013 she worked in South and Southeast Asia where she developed trainings for teachers on Peace Education for the Tibetan Government in Exile, implemented Peace Education strategies with NGOs in Nepal working for the eradication of child and youth sexual trafficking using dance, conscious movement and mindfulness, and worked with young Burmese refugees to facilitate spaces for learning about the importance of Human Rights through the use of techniques such as art and mindfulness.
 She believes that all efforts towards bringing peace to the world need to be developed firstly inside each human being, so it can be true and sustainable.

 Hannah El-Silimy is a trainer and consultant for peace and social justice who has worked with youth, activists, and community based groups in Southeast Asia, the U.S., U.K., and the Middle East since 2004.
-Her family background is Japanese and Egyptian and she grew up in the U.K, Saudi Arabia and the U.S. She has a Masters degree in Global Politics from the London School of Economics and a Bachelors degree in Politics from Oberlin College in Ohio.
-She worked in Thailand from 2009 until 2013 with peacebuilding, environmental and human rights groups and coordinated training programs for EarthRights International.
-Since then, she has been dividing her time between Thailand and the U.S., where she leads peace-building, diversity and conflict transformation trainings for youth in public schools, workshops in mindfulness and wellness with resettled refugees and teenage youth, and works with young activists in Southeast Asia to develop their strengths in peacebuilding, particularly in peace and social justice education and facilitation skills.
+Her family background is Japanese and Egyptian.
+She has a Masters degree in Global Politics from the London School of Economics and a Bachelors degree in Politics from Oberlin College in Ohio.
+She has coordinated training programs for EarthRights International, led peace-building, diversity and conflict transformation trainings for youth in public schools, workshops in mindfulness and wellness with resettled refugees and teenage youth, and worked with young activists in Southeast Asia to develop their strengths in peacebuilding, particularly in peace and social justice education and facilitation skills.
 She believes in the importance of working with youth and grassroots communities using an empowerment based approach, as well as linking peacebuilding with social movements for justice and equality.
-For more of Hannah’s work history click here: Hannah El-Silimy Linkedin
+More about Hannah: Hannah El-Silimy Linkedin